Over 200 executives and officials from The Hague / Rotterdam region will join us for an inspiring morning at WTC The Hague.

 Get in touch: email@example.com

-Each year the international technology festival Border Sessions gathers a passionate crowd of makers, scientist, innovators, students, creative pioneers and many others in The Hague.
+Each year the international technology festival Border Sessions gathers a passionate crowd of makers, scientist, innovators, students, creative pioneers and many others in The Hague, offering more than 100 sessions, workshops, labs and meetups.
 But despite the success many managers do not dare to let their employees visit the event.
 “I wanted to go, but unfortunately I couldn’t take a day leave for this.”
 We hear it too often.
 How can we change this?
 We came up with a couple of solutions for this and look forward to validate this during CC2017.

 Get in touch: firstname.lastname@example.org